lespicker/tachyons-one-page-scroll/content/products/tonga-whales.md

     data_item_id: PAT0020
     data_item_name: "Tonga Whales"
     data_item_price: 500.00
-    data_item_description: "Deposit for Tonga adventure; total price $7,500."
+    data_item_description: "Deposit for Tonga adventure; total price $7,000."
-    data_item_image: "/images/V2Print.jpg"
+    data_item_image: "/images/workshop/tonga/whale-of-a-time-130844.jpg"
     data_item_categories: "tour"
     data_item_shippable: "false"
     event_date: 2020-09-28T08:00:00Z
     event_end: 2020-10-03T08:00:00Z
-    deposit: $7,500
+    deposit: $7,000
-    notes: Can anything be more exciting than snorkeling with and photographing humpback whales and their calves? $7,500 per person double occupancy.
+    notes: Can anything be more exciting than snorkeling with and photographing humpback whales and their calves? $7,000 per person double occupancy.
 After initial $500 deposit,  you will immediately be billed $2,500, to be paid by check.
-Final payment of $4,500 is due on March 29, 2020.
-Deposits are refundable as follows; 100% by August 31, 2019; 50% by November 30, 2019, and 25% by January 31, 2020.
+Final payment of $4,000 is due on March 29, 2020.
+Deposits are refundable as follows; 50% by December 15, 2019, and 25% by February 15, 2020.
 Final payments are not refundable.
 All costs are in U.S. dollars.
     bcolor: black
 weight: 3
 aliases: